EddyShimwa/Rent-A-Ride-Back-End/README.md

 </details>

 ### Key Features <a name="key-features"></a>
-- Create an API endpint by rails.
+- Create an API endpoint by rails.
 - Fetch Available Cars
 - Add Car
 - Delete cars